-In addition to our outstanding common stock, as of June 30, 2015 there were a total of 7,641,146 shares of common stock that we have registered and that we are obligated to issue upon the exercise of currently outstanding options and settlement of restricted stock unit awards granted under our Second Amended and Restated Management Equity Plan and 2006 Equity Incentive Plan.
+In addition to our outstanding common stock, as of December 31, 2015 there were a total of 7,275,129 shares of our common stock that we have registered and that we are obligated to issue upon the exercise of currently outstanding options and settlement of restricted stock unit awards granted under our 2006 Equity Incentive Plan.
 Upon the exercise of these options or settlement of the shares underlying these restricted stock units, as the case may be, in accordance with their respective terms, these shares may be resold freely, subject to restrictions imposed on our affiliates under Rule 144.
 If significant sales of these shares occur in short periods of time, these sales could reduce the market price of our common stock.
 Any reduction in the trading price of our common stock could impede our ability to raise capital on attractive terms, if at all.